 Get your flower fix at Belgravia in Bloom

 Whether you want to sample some of the best mezcal Mexico offers, or you simply want to see the night away with more tacos and tequila than you can count on two hands, there’s plenty of ways to celebrate Cinco De Mayo in London.
-Pop along to Tigre Tacos to try some of the best Mexican fare in the city, or pop along to a Mexican Bottomless Bingo or a Latin Music Festival taking place throughout May.
+Starting with the Mexican Vivo Festival on Hackney Bridge (May 3-4, 2026) where you’ll be treated to live music, dancing, food and a bunch of different Mexican traditions.

 Image Courtesy of Queen’s Yard Summer Party via Instagram